Oscar-Qiu/P2P_Project/README.md

 ```
 javac *.java
 ```
-7. In the same directory, run java PeerProcess peerid for each peer
+7. In the same directory, run java PeerProcess peerId for each peer
 ```
 java PeerProcess <peer id>
 ```